n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/ActivationTrigger/README.md

 ### 1. Activation Trigger node

-Open the workflow where you want to add the Activation workflow.
-Add the Activation Trigger node to that workflow.
+Open the workflow where you want to add the activation workflow.
+Add the Activation Trigger node to the workflow.

 The Activation Trigger node will trigger the workflow when the workflow gets updated.